 Self-funded insurance reserves.
-As of December 31, 2022 and 2021, we had \$49.7 million and \$47.3 million, respectively, in accrued liabilities for employee health, workers' compensation, and automobile insurance claims.
+As of December 31, 2023 and 2022, we had \$51.7 million and \$49.7 million, respectively, in accrued liabilities for employee health, workers' compensation, and automobile insurance claims.
 We are self-insured for employee health, workers' compensation, and automobile liability insurance claims.
 As such, our insurance expense is largely dependent on claims experience and our ability to control our claims.
-We have consistently accrued the estimated liability for employee health insurance claims based on our history of claims experience and the estimated time lag between the incident date and the date we pay the claims.
-We have accrued the estimated liability for workers' compensation claims based on an actuarial valuation of the outstanding liabilities using a combination of actuarial methods used to project ultimate losses, and our automobile insurance includes estimates for both claims incurred and for claims incurred.
+We accrue the estimated liability for employee health insurance claims based on our history of claims experience and the estimated time lag between the incident date and the date we pay the claims.
+We accrue the estimated liability for workers' compensation claims based on an actuarial valuation of the outstanding liabilities using a combination of actuarial methods used to project ultimate losses, and our automobile insurance claims based on estimated development factors on claims incurred.
 The liability for employee health, workers' compensation, and automobile insurance includes estimates for both claims incurred and for claims incurred but not reported.
 In recent history, our methods for determining our exposure have remained consistent, and our historical trends have been appropriately factored into our estimates and reserves.
 As we obtain additional information and refine our methods regarding the assumptions and estimates we use to recognize liabilities incurred, we will adjust our reserves accordingly.
-Arriving at these estimates, however, requires a significant amount of subjective judgment by management, and as a result these estimates are uncertain, and our actual exposure may be different from our estimates.
-It is possible that future cash flows and results of operations could be materially affected by changes in our assumptions, new developments, or by the effectiveness of our strategies.
+Arriving at these estimates, however, requires subjective judgment, and as a result these estimates are uncertain, and our actual exposure may be different from our estimates.
+It is possible that future cash flows and results of operations could be materially affected by changes in assumptions and new developments.

 Legal reserves.
-As of December 31, 2022 and 2021, we had \$6.9 million and \$6.8 million, respectively, in accrued liabilities under the provisions of Accounting Standards Codification, or ASC, Subtopic 450-20, "Loss Contingencies," related to certain claims and legal proceedings in which we are involved.
+As of December 31, 2023 and 2022, we had \$7.8 million and \$6.9 million, respectively, in accrued liabilities under the provisions of Accounting Standards Codification, or ASC, Subtopic 450-20, "Loss Contingencies," related to certain claims and legal proceedings in which we are involved.
 We have accrued our best estimate of the probable costs for the resolution of these claims, if estimable.
 In addition, we are subject to current and potential future claims and legal proceedings for which little or no accrual has been reflected because our current assessment of the potential exposure is nominal, or because we cannot reasonably estimate the amount of loss or range of loss, if any, that may result.
 These estimates have been developed in consultation with our General Counsel's office and, as appropriate, outside counsel handling these matters, and are based upon an analysis of potential results, assuming a combination of litigation and settlement strategies.
 It is possible that future cash flows and results of operations could be materially affected by changes in our assumptions, new developments, or by the effectiveness of our litigation and settlement strategies.